 - Do to the chilies what you just did to the lemongrass; set aside.

 - Remove the stems and the tough veins that run through the middle from the kaffir lime leaves, and tear them up into small pieces.
 You can also bruise them a little.
 Set aside.

 - Juice 2 limes; set aside.
 (You may need more; you may not.
 It’s better to have more than you need than not enough.)

 - Put the coconut milk into a 4-quart pot, followed by concentrated chicken stock, kaffir lime leaves, lemongrass pieces, and galangal slices.

-- Bring the mixture slowly to between 160° and 180°F (slightly below a simmer), allowing the herbs to infuse the liquid.
+- Bring the mixture slowly to between 160° and 180°F (slightly below a simmer), allowing the herbs to infuse the liquid for about a minute.